FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Evlis tail calls

-* Known most efficient way in space being compatible to pass-by-value semantics
+* Known most efficient way in space being compatible to pass-by-value semantics not relying on the restrictions on the structure of the activation record frames

 See [[Cl98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf) and [this page](https://www.akalin.com/evlis-tail-recursion) for introduction.

+Note the sfs (safe-for-space) requirement is considered too restrictive here.

 ### Reasonable performance hit